Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Results

-In EDSR experiments the two-electron system can initialize in any of the low energy states within the transport energy window.
-We therefore study the time evolution taking each of the (1,1) states with the energy levels depicted in Fig. \ref{fig2}(a) as an initial state.
-In Fig. \ref{fig3}(e)-(h) we present (0,2) occupation probability (which would allow for tunneling of one of the electrons outside the dot lifting the blockade) averaged during 30 ns time evolution in function of the magnetic field and the electric field frequency.
+In EDSR experiments the two-electron system can be initialized in any of the low energy states within the transport energy window.
+We therefore study the time evolution taking each of the (1,1) states with the energy levels depicted in Fig. \ref{fig4}(a) as the initial state.
+In Figs. \ref{fig5}(e)-(h) we present (0,2) occupation probability (which would allow for tunneling of one of the electrons outside the dot lifting the blockade) averaged during 30 ns time evolution as a function of the magnetic field and the electric field frequency $\omega$.